zeta-chain/node/docs/spec/authority/messages.md

 ## MsgUpdateChainInfo

-UpdateChainInfo updates the chain info structure that adds new static chain info or overwrite existing chain info on the hard-coded chain info
+UpdateChainInfo updates the chain info object
+If the provided chain does not exist in the chain info object, it is added If the chain already exists in the chain info object, it is updated

 ```proto
 message MsgUpdateChainInfo {